braintreedev/sample-11-braintree-android-sdk/README.md

 * Run `npm start` to start the app
 * Use ngrok to create a tunnel for your localhost
 	* __IMPORTANT:__ Make sure to edit `SERVER_BASE` in the `SDKActivity` of the Android app

+## Live demo

+A live demo can be found [here](http://11.commercefactory.org/).
+Please make sure to follow the instructions in order to download and install the Android apk file accordingly.

 ## Useful links